 8. Blend in – Try to look less touristy as possible, act like you know exactly what are you doing or where are you going.

 10. Let someone know your travel plans – Always keep inform someone about your plan.
 That might be a friend at home, family member or someone that works at your hotel/hostel.
 Try to let know your family that you are okay every day.
-Being active in social medias also will show your loved ones that everything is fine.
+Being active in social media also will show your loved ones that everything is fine.

 11. Plan B – Always have plan B if your plan A doesn’t work out for some reason.
 This applies to accommodation, transportation, and especially money.